nerdyLawman/urlchecker/README.rst

 ==================================================================
-urlcheck: A quick url checker (rather obviously).
+urlcheck: A quick url checker (rather obviously)
 ==================================================================

 urlcheck is a simple command-line utility for checking links within